List of Breeze Airways destinations

 This is a list of destinations that Breeze Airways has operated to with scheduled flights as of September 2025.
 It does not include destinations operated as solely charter flights.
 Originally established in July 2018, the American low-cost airline launched operations in May 2021.
-It operates a fleet of Airbus A220 and Embraer E-Jet aircraft on routes within the United States.
+It operates a fleet of Airbus A220 aircraft on domestic routes within the United States as well as on international routes.